If you are reading this, you are creative.

 Since 2017, Slant’d has hosted a range of community gatherings, such as story slams, narrative workshops, cooking classes, art therapy workshops, and more—engaging 1000+ AAPI writers both URL and IRL across the United States.

-Through years of nurturing emerging creatives through our publications, it became clear that there was a need (and a hunger) for opportunities for AAPIs to unlearn who or what creativity looks like, and to find safe and joyful places to share their stories, fact or fiction.
+Through years of nurturing emerging creatives through our publications, it became clear that there was a need (and hunger) for opportunities where AAPIs can unlearn what creativity looks like, who can be creative, and to find safe and joyful places to share their stories, fact or fiction.

 We’re currently building out a vibrant arts and culture program that will have a lasting impact on our community’s creative journeys.